Diversity & Inclusion

 Creating an environment where everyone can play an active role

-NYK’s Human Resources Group has established a Diversity & Inclusion Team that is taking a range of measures to contribute to the workforce to promote the establishment of environments and the cultivation of workplace atmospheres in which diverse personnel can play important roles.
+NYK's Human Resources Group has established HR Design / Diversity & Inclusion Team that is taking a range of measures to contribute to the workforce to promote the establishment of environments and the cultivation of workplace atmospheres in which diverse personnel can play important roles.

 In October 2020, we partially revised our human resource system so that employees who take career breaks due to childbirth, childcare, family care, or poor health receive fair evaluations upon returning to work and, as a consequence, do not suffer any disadvantage from employment gaps.